st3fan/dovecot-xaps-daemon/README.md

 Compiling and Installing the Daemon
 -----------------------------------

 The daemon is written in Go.
-The easiest way to build it is with the [GB] (http://getgb.io/docs/install/) tool.
+The easiest way to build it is with go itself.

 ```
 git clone https://github.com/st3fan/dovecot-xaps-daemon.git
 cd dovecot-xaps-daemon
-gb build all
+go build -o xapsd
 ```

-You can find the dameon in `bin/xapsd`.

 Running the Daemon
 ------------------